 I was flying (like superman) about 20 metres above the route of the road heading east towards town.
 I became aware of being on a collision course with someone (male - not known to me) flying in the same way towards me.
 In slow motion we both straightened up into a vertical position with arms and legs outstretched.
 Below us, on the road, a green utility, heading away from town, approached a small open culvert where the road crosses Flaggy Creek.
 Our bodies collided very gently at the point of our belly buttons.
 At the moment of impact, a flat stone came out from between us and fell to the ground where it rolled on its edge along the side of the road for a short distance and then flopped into the water of the culvert.
 My attention was focussed on the stone rather than the aftermath of the mid-air collision.

-My delight was short lived.
+My delight was short-lived.
 As I picked up the stone I felt a sharp pain on the right side of my chest.
 The dream-gift suddenly became something I was ill-equipped to manage.
 When I took the stone home and put it into an old bath used to collect rain water, the pain immediately went away.
 Years later, believing the stone to be somehow malignant, I returned it to Flaggy Creek where, within days, a flood carried it away.
 Then, more years later, when I realised it was a communication from the land itself, I had no trouble finding it again in the dry creek bed.
 This time I stored it in the base of a hollow tree, up near the spring in the very centre of the mountain gap.
 The tree was struck by lightning and somehow twisted around the stone.
-In 2013 a bush fire swept through.
-The charred stump of the tree still contains it - intact.
+In 2013 a bush fire swept through Wheoh.
+The charred stump of the tree still contains the stone - intact.

 The significance of the stone is something I try not to rationalise or explain.
-I'd struggle to find appropriate terminology that wouldn't diminish the rich layers of association through a lifetime that now give it meaning.
+I'd struggle to find appropriate terminology that wouldn't diminish the rich layers of associations of a lifetime that now give it meaning.
 As a physical object it is in no way remarkable or attractive.
 But I'm always aware of its presence - the feeling of revolving around it.
 It anchors me with an elasticity that lets me go but draws me back.
 I feel fortunate to have such a tangible and powerful introduction to what has become an extended conversation between my unconscious and the energies that have drawn me to this place.
 Among the scribbly gums, we shift into the present.
 It's been six years since the bush fire asserted its ecological rite of passage.
 Fire was always expected, and will certainly come again.
 It arrived with a scale and intensity beyond my imaginative capacity to foresee.
 Heat and flame scoured every surface, shattered stone and left a silent, skeletal world suspended - the bare bones of the landscape.

 I mourn the death of the scribbly gums as I mourn the death of old friends and all the creatures for whom this was home.
 The canopy is gone and the older dead trees are collapsing; their heavier branches dropping away like the life-promises of epicormic shoots.
 All around, grey leaning limb-wrack and shatter makes what was familiar - strange.
 Rubble and ruin litter the space where I'd carefully built a tall house among these trees when I was a young man.